thcipriani/sshecret/README.rst

 ========

 .. image:: https://photos.tylercipriani.com/thumbs/2f/ad8870548f45148167f0b41d6e0539/medium.jpg
-   :alt: Don't worry, I can keep a sshecret
+   :alt: Don't worry, I can keep a sshecret (photo credit: the Nationaal Archief, the Dutch National Archives, and Spaarnestad Photo, via Wikimedia Commons)

 If you have an encrypted ssh key for each domain you access (you should), and you keep your unlocked keys in a single ssh-agent (you maybe shouldn't),